Ninian Home: Biography

 Home was sent to Virginia as a young man to earn his living.
-From 1764 Home spent much of his time in Grenada where he owned two plantations which were manned by over 400 enslaved people growing coffee and cocoa.
+He first went to Grenada in 1756, where he would later spend most of his career.
+From 1764 Home spent much of his time in Grenada where he owned two plantations (after taking about an immense mortgage on the plots) which were manned by over 400 enslaved people growing coffee, cocoa and sugar.
 He owned the Waltham Estate in the parish of St Mark from 1780 as well as Paraclete in the parish of St Andrew.
+He also owned land on the island of Mustique in Saint Vincent and the Grenadines.
+He also part-owned a number of trading vessels in the Caribbean which transported goods and slaves.
+In 1789, a variety of paintings were created depicting Paraclete estate (one may be of Waltham estate) many of them containing small figures of slaves and of Ninian Home, these are the only depictions of him from the time.
+These paintings are now all located at Paxton House.